How to Apply for Disability In Alberta: Know Whether You Qualify for AISH, FSCD, or PDD

 Once your application is approved, a file goes to the local FSCD office.
 Then, an FSCD worker will be in touch to schedule an appointment to create an Individualized Family Support Plan (IFSP).
 You will receive an FSCD agreement outlining the support services agreed upon.

-How Long Can I Receive FSCD?
+How Long Can My Child Receive FSCD?

 You can receive FSCD benefits in Alberta until a child reaches the age of 18 or no longer meets the eligibility requirements.